shedskin/shedskin/doc/README.rst

 If you are a student, you might want to consider applying for the yearly Google `Summer of Code`_ or `GHOP`_ projects. **Shed Skin** has so far successfully participated in one Summer of Code and one GHOP.

-The following people have already made significant contributions to **Shed Skin**:
+The following people have contributed to **Shed Skin** development so far:

 * Hakan Ardo
 * Brian Blais